-During the year 2020, the entire external auditing of MTDC was conducted by KPMG.
-They have not been affiliated with MTDC in any other projects and have not worked for any other cause besides external auditing.
+During the year 2022, the entire external auditing of MTDC was conducted by KPMG.
+Other than auditing they were involved in financial advisory and tax advisory work in MTDC.

 Policy of Internal Control

 The policy of Internal Control in MTDC has been created in such a way that would reduce the risk of creating new policies and achieving them.
 The aim of creating an internal control system is so that we would be able to identify potential threats and risk continuously and being able to tackling it beforehand.
 Company's internal audit function is outsourced and conducted annually due to less operations.